yalitzab/React-Portfolio2/README.md

 * The URL of the functional, deployed application.

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+* Disclaimer: All information on this website is for educational purpose only.
+Any action taken using the information on the website is strictly at your own risk.
+I will not be liable for any losses and/or damages to products with the use of the information on this website.